-It’s easy to get focussed on fittings, but the shape, brightness (wattage), and hue of your bulbs will set the scene for the entire room.
-Bright and cool lights suggest activity, while dimmer and more yellow-toned lights create cosiness.
-If energy efficiency is a concern (especially with more frequently used lights), then energy efficient bulbs should be your prime consideration.
+It’s easy to get focused on fittings, but the shape, brightness (wattage), and hue of your bulbs will set the scene for the entire room.
+Bright and cool lights suggest an activity, while dimmer and more yellow-toned lights create coziness.
+If energy efficiency is a concern (especially with most frequently used lights), then energy-efficient bulbs should be your prime consideration.
 Your electrician will be able to advise you on the best choice.

 By far the best advice we can give to anyone wanting to refresh the look of their home with lighting: make a plan.
 Map out each room and brainstorm.
 What will each room be used for?
 How it should feel when you walk in?
 And how will this room tie into the style of the rest of the house?

 Delta Tech Electrical operates throughout the Central Coast, Newcastle and the Hunter Region.
-We are professional electricians who make it our business to create a beautiful functional lighting for indoor and outdoor areas.
+We are professional electricians who make it our business to create beautiful, functional lighting for indoor and outdoor areas.
 Get in touch today for a quote and to discuss your plans.
 It’s free!